kryptokrona/hugin-desktop/README.md

 -   Web: https://hugin.chat
 -   GitHub: https://github.com/kryptokrona
--   Hugin: projectdevelopment board on Hugin Messenger
+-   Hugin: XKR group on `2977d5ca9b173c0f9f137f1be6823dd2cdd8f953bd84e6d3e5e4571539644531`
--   It is HIGHLY recommended to join our board on Hugin Messenger if you want to contribute to stay up to date on what is happening on the project.
+-   It is HIGHLY recommended to join our group on Hugin Messenger if you want to contribute to stay up to date on what is happening on the project.

 # Technologies

+- Node 16 (16.16.0 currently)
 - Electron
 - Svelte
 - WebRTC
+- Hypercore Protocol

 # Usage